 As Chicago and Illinois near the final phase of a full reopening, Erikson will resume in-person courses for on-campus programs this Fall while continuing to offer students the flexibility of remote sections where possible.
 Erikson’s top priority will remain the health and safety of our students, faculty, staff, clients, and the entire community.
 We will continue to monitor and comply with COVID safety recommendations from the City of Chicago, State of Illinois, and Centers for Disease Control and Prevention (CDC), and will survey students and staff for their feedback to assist with planning.

 More than 1400 viewers attended our virtual Commencement on May 10 for the Classes of 2020 and 2021, which featured our Board Chair, Elenne Song; academic leaders Pamela Epley PhD; Amanda Moreno, PhD; Gillian McNamee, PhD; Samina Hadi-Tabassum, EdD; and Cassandra McKay Jackson, PhD; keynote speaker and Erikson alumnus Jamilah Jor’dan, PhD; student speakers Enid Hopkins, MSECE ’20 and Marilyn Barnes, MSW ’21; and last but not least, our dapper emcee, David Saenz from Enrollment.
-If you missed the event, you can watch it “on demand” at this link.

 Thanks to a generous gift from the John and Kathleen Schreiber Foundation, Erikson established a new scholarship to support graduate students who are passionate about equity and social justice demonstrated by past and present volunteer, professional, and educational experiences.
 This Fall, we will award five students each this $15,000 scholarship.
 For more information, please contact Financial Aid.